Old World quail

 A quail trap from Malaysia, also known as the jebak puyuh: A female quail was placed in the woven container behind the netting.
 As the female called out, a male mate would approach and then the trap would fall on him.
 Quails are now rarely found in the wild in Malaysia, so such devices now serve as decoration.

-Old World quail is a collective name for several genera of mid-sized birds in the tribe Coturnicini of the pheasant family Phasianidae.
-Although all species commonly referred to as "Old World quail" are in the same tribe, they are paraphyletic with respect to the other members of the tribe, such as Alectoris, Tetraogallus, Ammoperdix, Margaroperdix, and Pternistis.
+"Old World quail" is a collective term for several unrelated genera of smaller galliform species under the tribe Coturnicini of the subfamily Phasianinae.
+Note that although species which are commonly referred to as "Old World quail" fall in the same tribe, they are paraphyletic with respect to the other genera of the tribe, such as Alectoris, Tetraogallus, Ammoperdix, Margaroperdix, and Pternistis.
+New World quail are also housed in the order Galliformes, but they are classified under a different family, Odontophoridae.

-New World quail are also found in the Galliformes, but are not in the same family (Odontophoridae).
-Buttonquails are not closely related at all, but are named for their similar appearance.
-They are presently placed in the family Turnicidae of the Charadriiformes, classified as shorebirds.
+The buttonquails or hemipodes, despite their common name and similar resemblance to smaller members like the Asian blue quail (erroneously called "button quail"), are not related at all.
+They are presently placed in the family Turnicidae of the order Charadriiformes, in the same category as shorebirds.

 The collective noun for a group of quail is flock, bevy or covey.

 Taxonomy

-Old World quail may refer to the following species of Coturnicini:
+"Old World quail" may denote the following genera of the tribe Coturnicini: